samuelcharberet/data_synthesis/1_data/3_data_traits/readme.txt

-The body masses and diets contained in data_traits were added manualluy on the model of data_traits_blank generated from the list of species for which nutrient data exist.
+The body masses and diets contained in data_traits were added manually on the model of data_traits_blank generated from the list of species for which nutrient data exist.